Thanks so much for having me over to your recommending event! And how fun to do this.

 Anyway, since my historical romance reading life started in 2008, I missed out on the great 1990’s Fabio era of books, these books people swoon over when you say their name on Twitter.
 But little by little I’ve been digging back and trying them out.
 Some of the oldies leave me thinking wtf!!
 (The Windflower, for example.)

 Others have left me breathless.
 Panting for more.
 Amazed out of my head!

-Flowers from the Storm by Laura Kinsale.
+One of these amazing books is Flowers from the Storm by Laura Kinsale.
 Is the greatness of this book old news to everyone here?
 Is posting about this like announcing George W. Bush won an election?
 Are there other people like me who haven’t read it?
 Because it was just startling to me.

 First published in 1992, the tale begins when the brilliant, dashing, rakish math genius, the scandalous Duke of Jervaulx, captures the eye (and pious disapproval because he’s a yummalicious rake) of sheltered Maddy, a Quaker goody two-shoes who assists her mathematician father.

 Nothing comes of the brief interaction, but then Jervaulx is struck by an illness that leaves him unable to speak.
 People think he’s crazy and throw him into a horrible asylum.
 His mother thinks he’s being punished for his wicked ways.

 The Duke of Jervaulx is alone in the world.

 Maddy, who so looked down on him, is the only one who realizes he’s not the monster everyone thinks he is.
 She alone understands him, she alone can rescue the super-hot and damaged duke from the clutches of evil people.
 OMG, if you haven’t read this book, don’t even listen to my sucky description.
 It is so exciting and good.